 If the Hiring Manager is not satisfied with the final applicants, they may request additional applicants from the Search Committee Chair.
 Search Committee would repeat Steps 4 through 8.

 NOTE: Search Committee members are not authorized to communicate to an applicant their employment status (recommended/not recommended for hire).
 All information regarding an applicant’s recommendation or non-recommendation for a position originates from Human Resources.
-The Hiring Manager and/or Search Committee Chair may let an applicant know that all formal offers of employment come from Human Resources.
+The Hiring Manager may let an applicant know that they are recommending them for hire and that once all approvals have been received, a formal offer of employment will come from Human Resources.
 Only an HR Representative should discuss salary, benefits, and other offer details with an applicant.